-From 1st December 2023, the Pharmacy Contraception Service (PCS) was expanded to allow pharmacists to also initiate oral contraception (OC); previously they were only able to provide ongoing monitoring and repeat supplies of OC when this had been initiated at a GP practice or sexual health clinic (or equivalent).
+From 1st December 2023, the Pharmacy Contraception Service (PCS) was expanded to allow pharmacists to initiate oral contraception (OC); previously they were only able to provide ongoing monitoring and repeat supplies of OC when this had been initiated at a GP practice or sexual health clinic (or equivalent).
 A briefing for general practice teams on this service is available on our website.

-From 1st December 2023, the Hypertension Case-Finding Service was expanded to allow suitably trained and competent pharmacy staff to provide the service (previously only pharmacists and pharmacy technicians could provide the service).
+From 1st December 2023, the Hypertension Case-Finding Service was expanded to allow suitably trained and competent pharmacy staff to provide the service (previously only pharmacists and pharmacy technicians could be provide the service).
 A briefing for general practice teams on the service is available on our website.

-Further information on the Pharmacy First service can be found at cpe.org.uk/pharmacyfirst.
+Further information, including an animation on how the service works and an infographic explaining what GP practice teams need to know about the service, can be found at: cpe.org.uk/pharmacyfirstGPs.